—Ray Narvaez, Jr. signaling the start of an Achievement Hunter Let's Play

 Sound Effect Bleep: Even with the amount of language they use that doesn't get cut, they sometimes have to resort to this to cover up really bad words or in the instance they have to edit out someone's personal information/messages.
 The written version of this occurs during Let's Play Minecraft Hunger Games episode.

-Spotlight-Stealing Squad: They are this to all of Rooster Teeth, owing to the Let's Plays becoming a huge chunk of Rooster Teeth's content.
+Spotlight-Stealing Squad: They are this to all of Rooster Teeth Productions, owing to the Let's Plays becoming a huge chunk of Rooster Teeth's content.
 It reaches the point where some watchers of the Let's Plays not knowing who Burnie, Gus, etc. even are.
+It even got to the point that Achievement Hunter needed its own character and YMMV pages because of how much they dominated the Rooster Teeth ones.

 Squee: In VS episode 5, the entire crew seems to squee at the various Cartoon Network characters showing up, with Geoff exclaiming at one point "Is that Captain Planet?!" when they see him on the character list.

-Take That, Audience!: VS episode 35 baits the viewers into think Michael and Ray were going to play Pokémon X and Y, which was something people had been begging for, before declaring that doing so would be boring to watch and showing off the real game.
+Take That, Audience!: VS episode 35 baits the viewers into think Michael and Ray were going to play Pokémon X and Y, which was something people had been begging for, before declaring that doing so would be boring to watch and showing off the real game.note Also counts as a Take That to Nintendo for their Content ID ownership claims.

 Tournament Arc: Achievement HORSE hosted one, using Halo: Reach as the hub.
 The contestants all do something in a custom Reach map (like using sniper rifles and shooting off places to ricochet towards their target).
 Those who make it past the most courses moves onto the next round.